Overview: Commitment Data on Oracle Financials Reports

 Oracle Financials Reports Displaying Commitment Data

-The following reports present commitment data at a summary level:
+Additionally, the following ReportMart3 reports present commitment data at a summary or detailed level:

 Transaction Reference Data

 Each commitment line displayed on detail reports will include reference data to assist you in better understanding the source of the commitment.

 - The Source Code indicates the type of commitment.
 All commitment source codes begin with "E".
 For a complete list of Source Codes (expenditures and commitments), refer to Resources & Job Aids: Oracle Reference Code Table.
 Additional explanation, including central resource contact information for each Source Code and explanations of what is displayed in the Reference Data and Description columns can be found in the job aid.

 - For student commitments, the "Acct Ref" column is populated with the term related to the commitment.
 For example 1082 is the reference code for academic year 2008, Autumn term.

 - 2 = Term (Autumn), 4 = Winter, 6 = Spring, 8 = Summer

 - Commitments will be included on ReportMart3 Expenditure reports for the most recently closed month.
 Commitments related to the most recently closed month are "frozen" and will reflect commitments that existed when the month was closed.

 - Commitments will also be included on ReportMart3 Expenditure reports run for the current month (including activity posted to Oracle as of the prior day).